AndreaPazienza/SE1-my_shelfie/Deliverables/README.md

    - Advanced Functionality: Resilience to disconnections

 # How to run the application:
-    To be able to play the game you must have ANSI standard enabled on your computer in order to be able to see colors in the TUI otherwise it is going to print a string with numbers and other char, this will allow you to play by using shelf's position & slot's names.
+    To be able to play the game you must have: ANSI standard enabled on your computer (in order to be able to see colors in the TUI otherwise it is going to print a string with numbers and other char, this will allow you to play anyway by using slot's names.
+This will ruin game experince!)
-    This will ruin game experince!
+    & at least Java 19 since it's been compiled with that version.

     We made two different JAR files, one for the server and the other one for the client.